Easy Vegetarian Mushroom Gravy Sauce

 If you’re making this for the Holidays or for a big feast, you can definitely make it the night before.
 When the gravy is cold, it will be thick.
 But just heat it up on the stove top and whisk in a little more water or vegetable stock.
 Once it warms, just keep adding enough water or stock to your preferred thickness.
 Then taste the sauce.
 If it needs more seasoning, then add more of your favorite spices or soy sauce.
 There it is!
 Easy peasy and ready for your next vegetarian meal.

 Easy Vegetarian Mushroom Gravy Sauce Recipe

 - 1/2 pound (227 g) mushrooms , sliced

-- 1 teaspoon soy sauce ( or use Tamari Soy Sauce for Gluten Free)
+- 1 teaspoon (5 ml) soy sauce ( or use Tamari Soy Sauce for Gluten Free)

 - Make the corn starch slurry: In a small bowl, add cornstarch and 1 tablespoon of water.
 Stir together well and break up all the clumps.
 Set aside.

-- Bring gravy to a gentle simmer and cook for about 3 minutes or until mushrooms are tender.
-Add the cornstarch mixture and stir well so that no clumps form.
+- Bring gravy to a gentle simmer and cook for about 3 minutes.
+Give the cornstarch slurry another good stir to combine all the cornstarch that settled to the bottom, then add the cornstarch mixture and stir well so that no clumps form.
 Cook until the gravy is thick and remove from heat.
 Add additional salt to taste.